zettsu-t/cppMockgen/notes.md

 ### Attributes

 CppMockGen discards all attribute((...)) in input files to make mocks and stubs.
-This may disturb to make stubs with no-default ABIs.
+This may disturb to make stubs with non-default ABIs.

 MinGW-32bit and clang++ uses _thiscall_ attribute for code as shown below.
 CppMockGen generates its mock and stub but drops the attribute.